Full Metabolic Blockage Protocol

 I’m not a doctor.
 I studied sociology and psychology at the university.
 I have tried to employ my ability to process information, sort them, linked them together and transfer into understandable form.
 This journey has been extremely difficult for me, as I had very little information about the human body.
 I have tried to do my best and you can judge on your own if I succeded or failed.

 But it is your life, your health.
-Is trying the best good enough?
+Is trying my best good enough?
 Be sceptical.
 My interpretations presented may be incorrect or misleading.
 This protocol is a theoretical approach, and the premises can be wrong.
 I still know only little, after 6 years of study.
-Also I could have been cherry picking to make my building hold, I could have misunderstood some info etc.
+Also I could have been cherry picking to make foundations hold.
+I could have misunderstood some info etc.

 So be sceptical, verify everything, take the text as inspiration, as a collection of information which I have arduously collected for you.